mjyc/mjyc.github.io/_posts/2023-04-21-observability.md

 ## Logs

-Debugging (e.g., ROS-based) robotics systems by digging through logs has never been fun for me.
+Debugging (e.g., ROS-based) robotics systems by digging through logs hasn't been fun for me.
+I first needed to ssh into a robot, look through multiple log files from multiple teams' softwares or a single massive log file that all software dumped their logs to, and once finding a relevant logs and associated data (e.g., camera images), start downloading them to my local dev machine (which takes couple minutes at best) and try to debug while visualizing them somehow.
+Of course I'm describing the worst case set up, it was always challnging for one or two reasons mentioned in the story.

 When I started using log management tools from the distributed systems community, I was pleasantly surprised by their amazing developer experience (DX).
 Three aspects in particular stood out to me: